 Cloud WordPress Staging

-Cloud WordPress by BoldGrid lets you quickly create a site for free.
-Then, install themes and plugins or even import a copy of the site using the Total Upkeep plugin.
-If you have a Premium Connect Key you can create many separate sites at once.
-When you are done testing, simply delete the site, reset it, or migrate it to your client’s server.
+Cloud WordPress by BoldGrid lets you quickly create a WordPress site for free.
+Use Total Upkeep to create a separate staging site by importing a copy of your existing site.
+Then you can test changes or experiment with things that you’re not quite ready to do on your production site.
+If you have a Premium Connect Key you can create many separate Cloud WordPress sites at once.
+Simply create a Cloud WordPress site and when you are done testing, easily delete the site, reset it, or migrate it to your client’s server.

 Create a Separate Site